Carlock1609/githubTool/README.md

 ## TODO's
 ### - For sorting the students by className, there needs to be a check that sees if there is a change in classname, and create an hr
 ### - Add a counter to the schema that keeps track of how many red or green dates they have.
+### - The cron job will run and grab the commit for that day and check it against the current date.
+If it is a new commit for that day, make it green, if it is a commit that does not match that day, make it red.
+We imght need to change up the API a little to accept a boolean value for that so upon Iteration, if it is green add True and vice versa for False.
+That way we might better be able to tell the difference when iterating

 ## FINISHED
 ### - Cron job done, set to run at 12:00am everyday - fix up code, update date www to not make that call anymore.